gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 INDRA Database REST API
 =========================

-The INDRA Database software has been developed to create and maintain a database of text references, content, reading results, and ultimately INDRA Statements extracted from those reading results.
+The INDRA Database software is designed to create and maintain a database of text references, content, reading results, and ultimately INDRA Statements extracted from those reading results.
 The software also manages the generation and update process of cleaning, deduplicating, and finding